jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/classifying.rst

        return iCurrent

-The classification of the opening portion of the production, from **architecture** to **is**, is handled by the classify_opening_declaration function.
+The classification of the opening portion of the production, from :code:`architecture` to :code:`is`, is handled by the :code:`classify_opening_declaration` function.

-After the **is** keyword, the detect function of the architecture_declarative_part is called to check if there is anything in that production.
+After the :code:`is` keyword, the detect function of the :code:`architecture_declarative_part` is called to check if there is anything in that production.
-If there are no more items in the architecture_declarative_part, then the begin keyword is classified.
+If there are no more items in the :code:`architecture_declarative_part`, then the :code:`begin` keyword is classified.
-After the **begin** keyword, the detect function of the architecture_statement_part is called to check if there is anything in that production.
+After the :code:`begin` keyword, the detect function of the :code:`architecture_statement_part` is called to check if there is anything in that production.
-If there are no more items in the architecture_statement_part, then the closing portion of the production, from **end** to the semicolon, is handled by the classify_closing_declaration function.
+If there are no more items in the :code:`architecture_statement_part`, then the closing portion of the production, from :code:`end` to the semicolon, is handled by the :code:`classify_closing_declaration` function.

 The recursive nature is implemented by calling other productions and then those productions returning to the caller.